abannang/shopping-cart-app-cloudnative/README.md

 # SHOP

-TopShelf is a sample e-commerce [Progressive Web App] developed by Polymer.
+TopShelf is a sample e-commerce [Progressive Web App] developed by our friends at Polymer.
+I reskinned the app to a new look for testing purpose.
+The source code has been fully developed by Polymer.

 ## Features/highlights